BA (Hons) Commercial Modern Music - Music Production

 Module names and structure may be subject to change.

-This module provides the student with an opportunity to consolidate, develop and apply the music theory concepts studied in Theory, Notation and Keyboard Skills.
+Following on from BA1 Music Theory and Keyboard Skills, this module provides the student with an opportunity to consolidate, develop and apply the music theory concepts studied in BA1.

-It will facilitate further the development of aural transcription skills, along with a more detailed study of the theory behind the music, including practical applications of theoretical concepts to better prepare the student for the range of musical situations they are likely to encounter as professional musicians.
+This module will also include practical applications of theoretical concepts to better prepare the student for the range of musical situations they are likely to encounter as professional musicians.

 This module consists of three components or learning arcs undertaken by both the instrumentalist stream and the song writing stream.